Kitchen Remodeling Installations

 - Kitchen & Bath Dealers/Showrooms – typically use their own employees or trusted subcontractors

 - “Big Box” Stores – typically use “Jobbers”

-- Appliances Stores & Plumbing Vendors – may use trusted subcontractors or “Jobbers”
+- Appliances Stores & Plumbing Vendors – may use subcontractors or “Jobbers”

 - Hardware & Lumber Yards – typically refer you to their stack of business cards of Contractors, carpenters, or handymen

 - Carpenters & Handymen– typically use more carpenters and more handymen

 - Yourself – typically use friends and family

 Certified Kitchen Designers, (Your Squarefeet), or Kitchen and Bath Showrooms will refer or hire a trusted General Contractor to install a Kitchen they have designed.
 This is considered the best system since control of the project can remain consistent, especially of the Kitchen Designer is retained for Project Management.
 All trades of the project can be included from demolition to electrical, plumbing, cabinets, painting, etc. A combination of Kitchen Designer and General Contractor is the least amount of stress for the HomeOwner.